zack3030/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints the result of the addition
+print the result of power divided